open-incubator/pymatrix/README.md

 * Go back home (`H`)
 * Give birth to someone (`B`)

 The program randomly decides on who should be triggered the event and when it should be.
+Humans think they make their own choices but in fact the program instills in them the choices they had to make.

 ### Relationships
-Every time somebody is at the same place as someone else, they create a relationship between them.
+Every time somebody is at the same place as someone else, they create a link between them: a relationship.
 There are three types of relationships:
 1. Acquaintance
 2. Friend
 3. Partner